aws-samples/aws-hybrid-storage-workshop/scenario-1/module-1/README.md

 7. Click **Next** Again. (skipping IAM advanced section)
 8. On the Review page, check the box to acknowledge that CloudFormation will create IAM resources and click **Create**.

-Once the CloudFormation stack shows a status of CREATE_COMPLETE, you are ready to move on to the next step2
+Once the CloudFormation stack shows a status of CREATE_COMPLETE, you are ready to move on to the next step.

 ## Architecture Overview